oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 date:   2015-10-26 23:53:15
 listed: false
 author: "Bruce Smith"
-meta: update 4, 10/28 (see end for list of changes)
+meta: update 5, 10/29 (see end for list of changes)
 tags: AI logic
 ---

-This is a brief description of my solution to the "Tiling Agents" problem [YH2013] (about using formal logic for safety rules to govern general-purpose machine intelligence).
+This post describes my solution to the "Tiling Agents" problem [YH2013], which is about how to use formal logic for safety rules to govern general-purpose machine intelligence.

-(It elaborates some emails I sent to a few potentially-interested people around February 2014.)

-This is a draft, and could use some better organization, condensing, and perhaps more background information.
+This is a draft (with one or more xxx's marking places which need fixing).
-For now, I am not trying very hard to make this post understandable or interesting except to someone already familiar with the Tiling Agents problem and with certain related topics.
+It is mainly intended for people already familiar with the Tiling Agents problem and certain related topics, though it reintroduces the problem so I can formalize it in a way which clarifies this solution.
-It also has one or more xxx's marking places which need fixing.

 ### summary of solution (for people who already know the problem)

-The "Löbstacle" arises when you try to restrict a machine's actions, for safety, to those it can prove have a safe result;
+The "Löbstacle" arises when you try to restrict a machine's actions, for safety (or some other formalizable goal), to those it can prove have a safe result;
 but then, for flexibility, you want it to be able to create agents like itself and delegate some or all of its job to them.